-26 Arabic: Jibreel.
+26Arabic: Jibreel.

+27The word "iqra" can be translated as either "recite" or "read."
+Some commentators prefer the latter as it is known that the Prophet was illiterate.

+recite, the angel pressed him even more forcefully in the same manner.
+He then released him and delivered the first of the revelations from Allah which he was to receive in portions over a period of twenty-three years:
-"Recite in the name of your Lord who created -

-Created man from a clinging clot.

-Recite, and your Lord is most generous,

-Who taught by the pen -

-Taught man that which he knew not."28
+"Recite in the name of your Lord who created - Created man from a clinging clot.
+Recite, and your Lord is most generous, Who taught by the pen - Taught man that which he knew not."28

 The Prophet recited these verses and the angel departed.
 This event took place in the middle of the lunar month of Ramadhan in the year 610 CE.
 Terrified at what he had experienced, Muhammad fled to the comfort of his wife, Khadijah, who reassured him that because of his kindness, generosity and righteousness, Allah would never harm him.
 She was the first to believe in his prophethood.
 She then took him to her aged cousin, Waraqah bin Nawfal, who had become a Christian and had knowledge of the earlier scriptures.
 When he heard about the extraordinary occurrence, he realized that Muhammad was the long awaited Prophet of God.
 He said, "That is the angel Allah sent to Moses.
-If only I were younger and could be alive when your people drives you out."
+If only I was younger and could be alive when your people drive you out."
 "Will they drive me out?" asked Muhammad.
-"Yes", replied Waraqah, "For no man has ever come with anything like what You have brought but that he was harmed.
+"Yes," replied Waragah, "For no man has ever come with anything like what You have brought but that he was harmed.
 If I should live to see that day, I will support you vigorously."
 But he died shortly afterward.